open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ## eopa capabilities

-Print the capabilities of Enterprise OPA
+Print the capabilities of EOPA

 ### Synopsis

-Show capabilities for Enterprise OPA.
+Show capabilities for EOPA.

-The ‘capabilities’ command prints the Enterprise OPA capabilities, prior to and including the version of Enterprise OPA used.
+The ‘capabilities’ command prints the EOPA capabilities, prior to and including the version of EOPA used.

 Print a list of all existing capabilities version names